 Completing the Doctoral Degree Requirements

-View your committee on Wolverine Access to verify that it is correct.
+Review your committee on Wolverine Access to verify that it is correct.
 This can be found on your unofficial transcript or the “View My Committee Information” link under Student Business: Academic Records.
 If adjustments need to be made, have your program submit a dissertation committee form immediately.
-It is recommended that you complete this step at least 6 months prior to the defense.
+It is recommended that you complete this step at least six months prior to the defense.

-At least three weeks prior to the oral defense, register online for a pre-defense meeting.
-When registering, you will provide your name; program; U-M identification number; defense date, time, and location; and information about your committee members, including email addresses.
+At least three weeks prior to the oral defense, register online for a pre-defense review.
+When registering, you will provide your name, program, U-M identification number, defense date, time, room location for in-person defenses, and Zoom meeting link as the online location; and information about your committee members, including email addresses.

 Begin viewing your committee on Wolverine Access three days prior to your defense to confirm all members have submitted their evaluation.
-(All members must complete an evaluation before OARD can authorize the defense.)
-After confirming all evaluations have been received, your Oral Report form (that all members must sign at the defense) will be available to print through the online evaluation system.
-Be sure that a copy of that form is taken to the oral defense and signed by the committee members.
+All members must complete an evaluation before OARD can authorize the defense.

 Submit all of the required content revisions and corrections to your committee chair for approval.